jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### Putting Vagrant and Packer together

 How then do we build our own artifacts with Packer to manage them?
+Here is an end-to-end example using some sample code provided in the source code repo of the book.
+This example will use a prepared Packer build template to install and configure a Vanilla version of Ubuntu Server 1804-2.
+Then add the prepared Vagrant Box file to Vagrant, create a Vagrantfile and then start the virtual machine and then ssh into the box via Vagrant.

 ```bash